 Students with disabilities are expected to be taught in the least restrictive environment and to have access to the same curriculum as all other students.
 The SEA monitors implementation of the federal requirements included in the Individuals with Disabilities Education Act (IDEA).
 As a result of the monitoring, each district is provided a district data profile that identifies how they are performing with regard to each of the indicators outlined in Oklahoma's State Performance Plan.
-The information from the district data profiles provide valuable information to assist in making decisions on assessment, instruction, graduation, and dropout rates.
+The information from the district data profiles provide valuable information to assist in making decisions on assessment, instruction, graduation, and drop-out rates.
+There are also indicators related to discipline and LRE that will have an impact on outcomes for students with disabilities.
 Access to this type of data will provide the SEA and LEA the opportunity to develop programs and provide targeted professional development to assist educators in decreasing the achievement gap.

 The SEA provides training and support to educators and parents in developing Individualized Education Programs (IEPs) based on grade level standards to improve student outcomes.
 The SEA has launched an online option for LEAs to submit IEPs for statewide, district, and site data analysis.
+We have had an online program for a number of years.
+The new system has many features that the current system does not have or is difficult for users.
+The new system provides data in a more user friendly way without having to create and run reports.
+The information is displayed on a dashboard.
 This will assist in further data analysis of student IEP goals, the environments in which students receive instruction, accommodations and modifications, types of assessment, and assessment results.
 This will assist educators in understanding patterns of students who take the general assessments and alternate assessments and in providing transitional interventions that will lead students toward higher achievement on state assessments and alternate assessments in the future.
 Supports, personnel, accommodations, and modifications are used in general and special education classes, along with differentiated instruction, to provide access to the curriculum for all students.
 Additionally, an accommodation manual specific to Oklahoma assists district personnel in selecting appropriate accommodations to be utilized for student assessments.
 The SEA provides resources, training, and professional development from national experts to ensure educators have the tools needed to assist with this population.
 The SEA partners with outside agencies to support access to the curriculum, even for students with the most significant cognitive disabilities.
 Annual professional development is offered to all educators in areas such as collaborative teaching, accommodations, and Universal Design for Learning (UDL).

 Oklahoma has implemented an alternate assessment based on alternate achievement standards for students with significant cognitive disabilities.
 Educators are also provided a criteria checklist for the identification of the appropriate assessment.
 Oklahoma is updating guidance documents and training materials to provide suggestions and activities aligned to OAS.
-Oklahoma is also participating in the Dynamic Learning Maps

-(DLM), a consortium funded to assist states in developing assessments in English language arts and mathematics for students with the most significant cognitive disabilities.
+Oklahoma is also participating in the Dynamic Learning Maps (DLM), a consortium funded to assist states in developing assessments in English language arts and mathematics for students with the most significant cognitive disabilities.